brianegan/flutter_redux/README.md

 Dependency Injection library (such as Dagger2) just yet, so I'd prefer to avoid those.

 	Yet passing the ShoppingCart all over the place can get messy.
-It also means it's way harder to move that "Add to Item" button to a new location, b/c you'd need up update the Widgets throughout your app that passes the state down.
+It also means it's way harder to move that "Add to Item" button to a new location b/c you'd need up update the Widgets throughout your app that passes the state down.

 Furthermore, you'd need a way to Observe when the `ShoppingCart` Changes so you